Low-Carb No Bake Cherry Cheesecake Dessert (Video)

 Low-Carb No Bake Cherry Cheesecake Dessert

-3 – 4 T Monk Fruit Sweetener (or other no-calorie sweetener of your choice; read here about why I like Monk Fruit Sweetener if it’s new to you)
+- 3 – 4 T Monk Fruit Sweetener or other no-calorie sweetener of your choice (see notes)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: